tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 使用/GME 房间管理功能接_intl_en.md

 <span id="test1"></span>
 ## Processing Callbacks

-Like all the other GME callbacks, chat room management callbacks are processed using `OnEvent` with an event named `ITMG_MAIN_EVNET_TYPE_ROOM_MANAGEMENT_OPERATOR`.
-This event returns a parameters structure as shown below:
+Like all the other GME callbacks, the chat room management callbacks are processed using `OnEvent` with an event named `ITMG_MAIN_EVNET_TYPE_ROOM_MANAGEMENT_OPERATOR`.
+This event returns a parameter structure as shown below:

 #### Callback parameters